 Leadership.
 From that, flows everything else that students in music need to be successful at everything else they do.

-Tadema explained how he believes Davies’ drive to build student leadership in his classrooms will translate with him heading into college, “[Davies] showed me that student leadership is very powerful.
+Tadema explained how he believes Davies’ drive to build student leadership in his classrooms will translate with him heading into college: “[Davies] showed me that student leadership is very powerful.
 He puts a lot of emphasis on that and… that’s something I’m going to carry with me… because it strengthen[s] the group.”

-Caleb Green affirmed this statement by communicating, “Without leadership, it doesn’t matter how good of a musician
+Caleb Green affirmed this statement by communicating, “Without leadership, it doesn’t matter how good of a musician you are – you cannot succeed.”

 In a music setting, leadership builds community within the ensemble and develops one’s individual musicianship.
 Through Tadema and Green, Davies’ philosophy has proven that students will eventually apply their musical leadership experience to the rest of their academic and extracurricular activities.